nucleoplic substitution header image

 Nucleophilic substitution reactions involving halogenalkanes

-This page covers common nucleophilic substitution reactions of halogenalkanes using hydroxide ions (OH-), cynaide ions (CN-) and the neutral molecule ammonia (NH3) .
+This page covers common nucleophilic substitution reactions of halogenalkanes using hydroxide ions (OH-), cyanide ions (CN-) and the neutral molecule ammonia (NH3) .
 If you are not familiar with the mechanism of nucleophilic substitution reactions I would suggest you review this before studying the page below.

 Halogenalkanes and hydroxide ions

-Alcohols are formed when halogenalkanes are warmed with aqueous solution of sodium hydroxide or potassium hydroxide.
-You are probably familiar with potassium and sodium hydroxide from any work you have done on acids and alkalis where the sodium hydroxide and potassium hydroxide would have been used as a base (a H+ acceptor).
+Alcohols are formed when halogenalkanes are warmed with an aqueous solution of sodium hydroxide or potassium hydroxide.
+You are probably familiar with potassium and sodium hydroxide from any work you have done on acids and alkalis where sodium hydroxide and potassium hydroxide would have been used as a base (a H+ acceptor).
 However the hydroxide ion (OH-) can also behave as a nucleophile.
 There are many similarities between nucleophiles and bases; for example they both possess lone pairs of electrons.
 Usually strong bases are also good nucleophiles and vice versa.
-However with sodium and potassium hydroxide we can alter the reaction conditions to "make it" behave as a base or a nucleophile.
+However with sodium and potassium hydroxide we can adjust the reaction conditions to "make it" behave as a base or a nucleophile.

 Mechanism and reaction conditions for the preparation of alcohols from halogenalkanes.
 The reaction of bromoethane and sodium hydroxide is used as an example.

 The main problem with the set-up above is that halogenalkanes are pretty much insoluble in water so the reaction is going to be very slow.
 You could add the alcohol ethanol to the sodium hydroxide to produce what is often called ethanolic sodium hydroxide solution.
-The halogenalkane would be soluble in this mixture but unfortunately this may lead to a different type of reaction called an elimination reaction; this elimination we would not produce the alcohol but instead lead to the formation of alkenes.
-A better solution to this problem would be to set-up a reflux reaction using the halogenalkane and aqueous sodium hydroxide, this would allow sufficient time for the reaction to take place and also help force it forwards to produce the product.
-A reflux set-up is shown below in the nitrile section of the page.
+The halogenalkane would be soluble in this mixture but unfortunately this may lead to a different type of reaction called an elimination reaction; this elimination we would not produce the alcohol but instead lead to the formation of unsaturated alkenes.
+A better solution to this problem would be to set-up a reflux reaction using the halogenalkane and the aqueous sodium hydroxide, this would allow sufficient time for the reaction to take place and also help force it forwards to produce the product.
+A reflux set-up is shown below in the nitrile section of this page.

 Halogenalkanes and cyanide ions

 Nitriles contain the functional group R-CN.
-Nitriles are particularly useful in organic synthesis are they are one of the few ways in which it is possible to extend the carbon chain by 1 carbon atom.
+Nitriles are particularly useful in organic synthesis are they are one of the few ways in which it is possible to extend the carbon chain by one carbon atom.
 Nitriles are also reactive and are easily converted into other useful and reactive molecules such as amines, amides and carboxylic acids.
 The first two members of the nitriles homologous series are shown below:

 Halogenalkanes and ammonia